 Cardiac Tissue Engineering

-An ideal treatment for heart attacks would result in full restoration of cardiac tissue function without pathological scarring.
-We are developing new strategies for cardiac regeneration that not only reduce pathological fibrosis but also promote migration and growth of cardiomyocytes within the infarct area.
+We are developing new strategies for cardiac engineering with the goal of reducing pathological fibrosis, promoting cardiomyocyte growth, and revascularizing the infarct area.
 We have developed 2D micropeg and 3D microrod scaffold systems that significantly inhibit proliferation of fibroblasts and the synthesis of extracellular matrix proteins.

-- Understanding the biochemical and biophysical response of fibroblasts to micropegs and microrods in culture
+Understanding the biochemical and biophysical response of fibroblasts to microrods

 In collaboration with Randall Lee, MD, PhD.